- Calm all fears and concerns

 Mason graduated with a degree in political science from Muskingum College where he was the first NCAA All American wrestler ever at Muskingum and later earned his law degree from Capital University, graduating cum laud.

 In 2010, he received an award for Outstanding Community Service by the Grandmaster of all Ohio Masons.
-Mason continues to serve Muskingum County as Vice President of the Board of Trustees and past President of the Muskingum County Library System.
+Mason continues to serve Muskingum County as President of the Board of Trustees of the Muskingum County Library System.